 The P1H12 monoclonal antibody specifically binds to CD146.
 CD146 is a 118 kDa transmembrane glycoprotein also known as MCAM, MUC18, or Mel-CAM.
 CD146 is a member of the immunoglobulin superfamily strongly expressed by blood vessel endothelium and smooth muscle.
 CD146 is also expressed by angioblasts, mesenchymal stem cells, melanoma cells, intermediate trophoblasts and a subpopulation of activated T cells.
 The P1H12 monoclonal antibody has been reported to block endothelial cell adhesion that is observed very early in embryogenesis.
 It can be useful in the study of embryologic vasculogenesis.
 This antibody is suitable for immunohistochemical staining of acetone-fixed frozen tissue sections, immunoprecipitation and ELISA.

 The antibody was conjugated to BD Horizon BUV395 which is part of the BD Horizon Brilliant™ Ultraviolet family of dyes.
-This dye is optimal for multicolor flow cytometry because it has little to no spillover into other detectors.
-With an Ex Max at 348 nm and an Em Max at 395 nm, BD Horizon BUV395 can be excited with a 355 nm laser and detected with a 379/28 filter.
+With an Ex Max near 348 nm and an Em Max near 395 nm, BD Horizon BUV395 can be excited by the ultraviolet laser (355 nm) laser and detected with a 379/28 filter.
 This dye has been exclusively developed by BD Biosciences as an optimal dye for use on instruments equipped with the ultraviolet laser and has virtually no spillover into any other detector.

 BUV395 is a UV-excitable dye that has been developed exclusively by BD Biosciences.
 With an excitation max of 348 nm and emission max of 395 nm, BUV395 can be excited by the 355-nm laser and detected in a 379/28 filter.
 This dye is optimal for multicolor flow cytometry because it has little to no spillover into other detectors.